Breaking Down NFPA 1582 Requirements - Worksite Medical®

 Muscular Endurance

 The first part of this test measures push-ups for endurance.
 The participant must try to do as many as possible in the span of two minutes.
 The second part measures core stabilization with a planking challenge.
-If the firefighter breaks form more than three times in the set span of time, then the challenge is over.
+If the firefighter breaks form more than three times in the set span of time, then the challenge ends.

 Flexibility